marzeelabs/coworkbuzz/content/homepage/schedule/day-2.md

   - break: true
     name: Wrap-up + networking
     slot: 19h00 - 19h30
-  - name: Dinner + Party (not included in the price of the ticket)
+  - name: 'Dinner + Party '
     slot: '19h30 '
+    subs:
+      - label: (not included in the price of the ticket)
 ---